Remedial education: In Europe

 While remedial programmes are common in the United States, they are less common in Europe.
 Nevertheless, several European higher education institutes have started to offer remedial education programmes as well.
-One of the reasons why European universities are starting to develop remedial courses is the different situation in the two continents.
+One reason why European universities are starting to develop remedial courses is the different situation in the two continents.
 In the United States, a common assumption is that remediation attracts underprepared students of low socioeconomic status.
 Inadequate academic preparation is no longer a barrier to college access.
 In contrast, in Europe, a large part of the transitional problems are caused by differences among national secondary educational programmes, which are determined on a national level.
-Therefore, these students are hindered to effectively start a bachelor or master programme.
+Therefore, these students are hindered in effectively starting a bachelor or master programme.
 Remedial or developmental courses can help to bridge the gap.